METALS-Lead hits two-week low as inventories surge, outages resolved

-* GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl (Adds analyst comment, updates prices, changes dateline from SINGAPORE)
+* GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl (Adds aluminium spreads, updates prices)

 By Eric Onstad